-Gregg specialises in complex commercial disputes in the energy, natural resources, banking and aviation sectors.
+Gregg specialises in complex commercial disputes, including class actions, across a range of sectors, particularly the energy, banking and aviation sectors.

-He has extensive experience of heavyweight litigation, usually with a cross-border element, as well as international arbitration under various institutional rules.
+Based in Melbourne, he has previously practised from our London and Tokyo offices.
+He has extensive experience of heavyweight litigation, usually with a cross-border element, as well as international arbitration and regulatory investigations and litigation.

-Gregg has a particular interest in group litigation.
-Prior to moving to Melbourne he led the firm's class action practice in London.
-He is a co-editor and author of the leading English practitioner text on class actions, Class Actions in England and Wales, published in 2018 by Sweet & Maxwell.
+Gregg has a particular focus on class action litigation and led the firm's class action practice in London prior to his move to Melbourne.
+He is a co-editor and author of the leading English practitioner text on class actions, Class Actions in England and Wales, published in 2018 by Sweet & Maxwell, and a contributing author to the 3rd edition of Class Actions in Australia, due for publication by Thomson Reuters in 2021.

-Gregg is an accredited mediator with the Centre for Effective Dispute Resolution and was a member of the organising committee for the Global Pound Conference in London.
+Gregg is an accredited mediator with the Centre for Effective Dispute Resolution.

 - Société Générale in relation to a $1.5 billion claim in the English Commercial Court by the Libyan Investment Authority in relation to a series of trades where there were allegations of bribery and intimidation